eea/land.copernicus.theme/docs/REDESIGN Readme.txt

 TODO
 ====
-- Homepage: Reports - implement

-- tests with IE and other browsers, fix (responsivity) problems

-- Homepage: Could you add a vertical "banner-style" element similar to the "STAY INFORMED ON OUR LATEST NEWS!" bar, containing the text "Discover the Copernicus Services".
+WIP - Homepage: Could you add a vertical "banner-style" element similar to the "STAY INFORMED ON OUR LATEST NEWS!" bar, containing the text "Discover the Copernicus Services".
 We would like to include the icons of the six Copernicus services (see attachment) with links to each service page:
     Land: land.copernicus.eu
     Marine: marine.copernicus.eu
     Atmosphere: atmosphere.copernicus.eu
     Emergency: emergency.copernicus.eu
     Climate: climate.copernicus.eu
     Security: TBD.

+- Homepage: Reports - implement

+- tests with IE and other browsers, fix (responsivity) problems

 - News, events, reports: Would it be possible to create a new item type: "In proximity", with similar behaviour to news, events and reports?
 Ideally we would have a drop-down menu under "News" leading to Events, Newsletter, In Proximity" and perhaps some others.